anbaphish/anbaphish/README.md

-- 👋 Hi, I’m @anbaphish
+- 👋 Hi, I’m Tony
 - 👀 I’m interested in monies
-- 🌱 I’m currently learning ... how to cook for you mum
+- 🌱 I’m currently learning nuffin
-- 💞️ I’m looking to collaborate on ...
-19 dollar fortnite card
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...
 YungPhish@protonmail.com

 <!---